-Let’s see how our staff (and our readers) think the Week 7 road game against the Denver Broncos will play out.
+So what do our staff members (and our readers) think about the Week 7 matchup against the Denver Broncos at Mile High?
+Let’s find out.

 Tom Childs (@tomchilds56)

 A cagey affair in the first half will undoubtedly explode into action after the break.
 Just like last year, the Broncos will have a sizeable lead going into the final few minutes.
 And just like year, Showtime Mahomes will lead the Chiefs to a fourth-quarter comeback.
 After a week off, I’m back on the bandwagon.
 Chiefs 27, Broncos 23

 John Dixon (@Arrowheadphones)

 Before a single snap of the season had been played, I was worried about this game.
 It is, after all, a division opponent on the road — and even worse, it’s on a Thursday night.
 On these short-week games, Reid is 3-4 with the Chiefs after being 3-2 with the Eagles.
 But for reasons I cannot fully explain, I am calm about this game.
 The Chiefs’ problems aren’t going to magically go away over four days, so I expect the Broncos to get a lot of rushing yards — causing some broken TVs in the homes of Chiefs fans as objects are thrown at them — and even score some points.
 Vic Fangio knows what he’s doing on defense, so I don’t think it will be a cakewalk for the Chiefs offense, either.
 So I’m going with Chiefs 27, Broncos 24.

 Ethan Douglas (@ChiefsAnalytics)